evoludigit/clean_fastapi/README.md

 ## About The Project

-Domain driven design, while gaining popularity thanks to books such as [Architecture Patters in Python][www.cosmicpython.com], is not yet so common.
+Domain driven design, while gaining popularity thanks to books such as [Architecture Patterns in Python](www.cosmicpython.com), is not yet so common.

 This is a project showcasing how to build a FastAPI app with separation of concerns and layered (onion) architecture.